-The Chomesh L'Chinuch fund collects funds specifically for local educational establishments attended by children of members of the Synagogue; it also includes the majority of the proceeds of the chinuch appeal held on Shovuos.
+The Chomesh L'Chinuch fund collects funds specifically for local educational establishments attended by children of members of the Synagogue; it also includes the voluntary chinuch levy and the majority of the proceeds of the chinuch appeal held on Shovuos.

 It is administered by Mr E Katz, Mr E Meyer and the Hon.
 Treasurer (ex officio)